valentynkt/BackendGarden/content/notes/Adapter Pattern.md

     - Instead of extending each subclass and duplicating code, employ an adapter class.
     - The adapter encapsulates the missing functionality and dynamically adds it to objects lacking these features.
     - For this approach to work, the target classes must share a common interface, and the adapter's field should adhere to that interface.
-    - This approach bears resemblance to the Decorator pattern but focuses on bridging interface disparities rather than dynamically adding responsibilities.
+    - This approach bears resemblance to the [[Decorator Pattern|Decorator]] pattern but focuses on bridging interface disparities rather than dynamically adding responsibilities.

 ### How to Implement